1948 Arab–Israeli War: Southern front

 In the south, the IDF carried out several offensives, including Operation An-Far and Operation Death to the Invader.
 The task of the 11th Brigades's 1st Battalion on the southern flank was to capture villages, and its operation ran smoothly, with but little resistance from local irregulars.
 According to Amnon Neumann, a Palmach veteran of the Southern front, hardly any Arab villages in the south fought back, due to the miserable poverty of their means and lack of weapons, and suffered expulsion.
 What slight resistance was offered was quelled by an artillery barrage, followed by the storming of the village, whose residents were expelled and houses destroyed.

 On 12 July, the Egyptians launched an offensive action, and again attacked Negba, which they had previously failed to capture, using three infantry battalions, an armoured battalion, and an artillery regiment.
 In the battle that followed, the Egyptians were repulsed, suffering 200–300 casualties, while the Israelis lost 5 dead and 16 wounded.

 After failing to take Negba, the Egyptians turned their attention to more isolated settlements and positions.
 On 14 July, an Egyptian attack on Gal On was driven off by a minefield and by resistance from Gal On's residents.

 The Egyptians then assaulted the lightly defended village of Be'erot Yitzhak.
 The Egyptians managed to penetrate the village perimeter, but the defenders concentrated in an inner position in the village and fought off the Egyptian advance until IDF reinforcements arrived and drove out the attackers.
 The Egyptians suffered an estimated 200 casualties, while the Israelis had 17 dead and 15 wounded.
 The battle was one of Egypt's last offensive actions during the war, and the Egyptians did not attack any Israeli villages following this battle.

+Operation Dani

+Israeli Operation Dani was the most important Israeli offensive, aimed at securing and enlarging the corridor between Jerusalem and Tel Aviv by capturing the roadside cities Lod (Lydda) and Ramle.
+In a second planned stage of the operation the fortified positions of Latrun – overlooking the Tel Aviv-Jerusalem highway – and the city of Ramallah were also to be captured.
+Hadita, near Latrun, was captured by the Israelis at a cost of nine dead.